Xilinx/inference-server/docs/xmodel_example_cpp.rst

 Clean up
 --------

-To safely end the program, we should signal the Xilinx Inference Server backend to shutdown.
+To safely end the program, we should signal the AMD Inference Server backend to shutdown.
-During the shutdown, Xilinx Inference Server will stop any workers that haven't been unloaded yet and shut down management threads safely.
+During the shutdown, AMD Inference Server will stop any workers that haven't been unloaded yet and shut down management threads safely.
 Note that this function was also called in the validation step above.

 .. literalinclude:: ../examples/cpp/custom_processing.cpp